Canada Gross Domestic Product: Nominal

 1970 - 2021 | Yearly | USD mn | World Bank

 CA: Adjusted Savings: Education Expenditure data was reported at 88.424 USD bn in 2021.
 This records an increase from the previous number of 72.876 USD bn for 2020.
-CA: Adjusted Savings: Education Expenditure data is updated yearly, averaging 37.134 USD bn from Dec 1970 to 2021, with 52 observations.
+CA: Adjusted Savings: Education Expenditure data is updated yearly, averaging 37.134 USD bn from Dec 1970 (Median) to 2021, with 52 observations.
 The data reached an all-time high of 88.424 USD bn in 2021 and a record low of 6.365 USD bn in 1970.
 CA: Adjusted Savings: Education Expenditure data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Education expenditure refers to the current operating expenditures in education, including wages and salaries and excluding capital investments in buildings and equipment.;World Bank staff estimates using data from the United Nations Statistics Division's Statistical Yearbook, and the UNESCO Institute for Statistics online database.;;

 Last Frequency Range